SUBZEROCODE/tpximpact-challenge-ui/how_to_run.md

 1) To get packages for the frontend, firstly run `npm install` If you need to reinstalll all dependancies you can use `npm ci` which is usually used by CI/CD when you need a clean slate build.

+## Linting the code
+To run the linter execute `npm lint`
+Note: You can also run `npm lint --fix` which will solve some simple problems.

 ## Running the code
 2) To run execute `npm start` or `ng serve`
 Note: This can be fine tuned depending on which environment variables you need within package.json